jenkinsci/cloud-stats-plugin/README.md

 the same instance of the `Id`.
 Note that there is a convenient abstract class `TrackedPlannedNode` that creates the `Id` so a plugin merely needs to pass it around.

-- In case there is a way to provision slaves that does not go through Jenkins core (`NodeProvisioner`), plugins are expected to notify cloud-stats about such activity.
-This often happens when slaves are provisioned manually in the Jenkins UI.
+- In case there is a way to provision agents that does not go through Jenkins core (`NodeProvisioner`), plugins are expected to notify cloud-stats about such activity.
+This often happens when agents are provisioned manually in the Jenkins UI.
-Provided the slave gets attached to Jenkins, cloud-stats will track it just fine from launching phase on without any explicit notifications from a provisioning plugin.
+Provided the agent gets attached to Jenkins, cloud-stats will track it just fine from launching phase on without any explicit notifications from a provisioning plugin.

 - Optionally, a plugin can attach any kind of information to any phase.